appacademy/jump-start/pre-curriculum/intro.md

 Here's the way most days will work.

 * Day begins at 6:30pm.
 * You will work on our lesson plans on your own computer.
 These lesson plans mainly consist of exercises and problems.
-If you finish every part of our curriculum, you can start to work through our final problem sets.
+* If you finish every part of our curriculum, you will start to work through our final problem sets.
-* We'll have a 30 minute lecture at 7:45pm, in which your instructor will solve some of the problems that you did the day before and answer common questions.
+* We'll have a 30 minute lecture at 7:45pm, in which your instructor will solve some of the problems that you did the day before and answer common questions they saw pop up.
-* Class ends at 6:00pm.
+* Class ends at 9:30pm.
 * Class runs Monday through Thursday, but the facility is open 24/7.
 * Outside of JumpStart, we still expect you to be working on these projects when you have the time.

+The exercises start out easy, but will ramp up quickly.

 At the end of these two weeks, we'll have a "final assessment".
 This assessment will have problems just like what you would see on our interview.
 If you pass the assessment, you get into the program.